President and Board Member

 Dr. Benmaamar is a seasoned freelance writer for The Lancet Oncology, mainly communicating groundbreaking results of clinical trials on several types of cancer.
 She holds a PhD in Pharmacology from Univerisité Louis Pasteur, Strasbourg, France.

-Nicole Bradley is the Senior Manager of Communications, responsible for helping to shape and manage the Foundation’s media relations strategy development and execution.
+Nicole Bradley is the Director of Communications, responsible for helping to shape and manage the Foundation’s media relations strategy development and execution.
 In this role, she develops communications materials, manages media interactions, and oversees PR agency partners.